 Andaman Fishball Noodle

 Just a few shops away from Boon Rat Dim Sum is Andaman Fishball Noodle.
-The restaurant uses locally caught yellowtail fish from the nearby Andaman Sea to make a fish paste, which it then turns into a variety of fish ball, fish cake, and fish tofu.
+The restaurant uses locally caught yellowtail fish from the nearby Andaman Sea to make a fish paste, which it then turns into a variety of fish balls, fish cakes, and fish tofu.
 All of which are produced fresh and by hand.

-Customers can choose either the clear broth or tom yum as the soup base, and pick from a variety of noodles including rice noodle, glass noodle, seaweed noodle, and even brown rice noodle.
+Customers can choose either the clear broth or tom yum as the soup base, and pick from a variety of noodles including rice noodles, glass noodles, seaweed noodles, and even brown rice noodles.
 The noodles also come in dry and yong tau foo (fish paste stuffed beancurd) versions as well.